Tap the text to show or hide reading controls.

 I’m… alive.

-That was when, in midair, a faint blue light flickered.
+That was when a faint blue light flickered in midair.

-The Eve who would normally have been zipping about brightly was sitting at my bedside in a half-shattered hologram, glitching with static, like a TV with a busted screen.
+The Eve who’d normally be zipping around brightly was sitting at my bedside as a half-shattered hologram, glitching with static, like a TV with a busted screen.

-Not by my will, but by her processing power, my body had been forcibly operated, she said.
+My body had been driven not by my own will but by her processing power, she said.

 Eve put on a serious face and crossed her translucent arms in an X.